Winter Guide

 1. Fawnskin (North Shore)

-- Cougar Crest Trailhead – next to the Discovery Center with parking and restrooms
+- Cougar Crest Trailhead (near the Discovery Center)

 2. Aspen Glen Picnic Area (Mill Creek Road)

-Located just west of The Village, Aspen Glen Picnic Area offers a large hill perfect for sledding.
-It’s one of the most popular public snow spots because it’s close to town and easily accessible from Mill Creek Road.
+Located just west of The Village, Aspen Glen is one of the most popular public sledding hills because it’s easy to access.

-3. Polique Canyon Road & Holcomb Valley (for experienced drivers)
+3. Polique Canyon Road & Holcomb Valley (Experienced Drivers Only)

-If you prefer groomed runs, restrooms, and organized lanes, Big Bear offers several maintained tubing parks.
-These charge admission but include tube rentals and lift access.
+If you prefer groomed runs, restrooms, and organized tubing lanes, Big Bear has several maintained snow parks that charge admission.

 1. Big Bear Snow Play